The Back Nine logo

 Is The Back Nine a good franchise to own?

 Whether The Back Nine is a good franchise depends on your goals, experience, and local market.
-Key factors from the 2025 FDD: The Back Nine operates 28 locations, received a legal risk score of 100/100, a training and support score of 38/100.
-The franchisor does not disclose financial performance data.
+Key factors from the 2026 FDD: The Back Nine operates 120 locations, received a legal risk score of 100/100, a training and support score of 40/100.
+Financial performance data is disclosed in Item 19.
 Prospective franchisees should review the full Franchise Disclosure Document and consult with a franchise attorney before making any investment decision.

 Is a The Back Nine franchise worth the investment?

 The value of a The Back Nine franchise investment depends on factors such as location, operator experience, and market demand.
-The initial investment ranges from $276,050 to $603,550.
+The initial investment ranges from $307,050 to $688,500.
+The Back Nine disclosed average gross sales of $19,770 in 2026.
 Franchise investments carry inherent risk, and prospective buyers should conduct thorough due diligence before committing capital.

 How long does it take to break even with a The Back Nine franchise?